Jola2/course/README.md

 This is my first repository, so I start to use GitHub

 # Description
-In repository I will add new exercises on which I am working on
+In repository I will add new exercises on which I am working on.